PikaSannnnn/SI-CS10A-FALL2020/Week8.md

             { // This bracket has access to a and b int b = 0;
                 {
-                    int c = 0; // This bracket has access a, b, c }
+                    int c = 0; // This bracket has access to a, b, c }
+                {
+                    int d = 0; // this bracket has access to a, b, d }
             }
             ```